zxmeng98/torchgt/README.md

 bash ./scripts/2_scale_a.sh
 ```

 The output header of this script looks like below.
-On the cloud server, it needs about **8 minutes in the beginning to process the data.**
+On the cloud server, it needs about **8 minutes in the beginning to process the data.** The sequence length is set to 90K in this script.
 ```bash
 *****************************************
 > initializing torch distributed ...